SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/feather-river/feather-hallprint.md

 -   Each tag is a unique fish, this data may be more helpful as some estimate of fish count, add in a count column?

+### Next Steps

+-   Figure out how to use this dataset for adult upstream passage estimate.
+The hallprint data is quite different from other upstream passage data - need to figure out which excel sheet and which column is the most useful.

 ### Save cleaned data back to google cloud

 ``` r